-A graduate of the National Law School of India, Malavika has an LL.M. from Northwestern University School of Law, Chicago.
-She taught India’s first course on information technology and law in 1997, and is Adjunct Faculty at Northwestern as part of the Master of Science in Law program bridging STEM subjects and the law.
+A graduate of the National Law School of India, Malavika has an LL.M. from Northwestern University, Chicago.
+She taught India’s first course on information technology and law in 1997, and has taught at Northwestern’s Pritzker School of Law as part of the Master of Science in Law program bridging STEM subjects and the law.
 She has been a Fellow with the Centre for Internet & Society, India, since 2009 where she helped start their privacy program.
 She was a Visiting Scholar at the Annenberg School for Communication, University of Pennsylvania, and has had fellowships at the University of Sydney and the Institute for Technology & Society, Rio de Janeiro.

 She is on the Advisory Boards of the Electronic Privacy Information Center (EPIC) and Mozilla’s Tech Policy Fellowship, and on the Executive Committee of the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.
 Malavika is an Associate Fellow with Chatham House (the Royal Institute of International Affairs), as part of its Asia-Pacific Programme.
 She sits on the High-level Expert Advisory Group to the OECD project, “Going Digital: Making the Transformation Work for Growth and Well-being”.
 She is a member of the World Economic Forum Global Future Council on Human Rights and Technology for the 2018-2019 term.

 Dev Lewis, Research and Communications Associate